raimuucka/ArduinoSTM32wiki/Programming-an-STM32F103C8T6-with-a-generic-"STLink-V2"-programmer-from-Linux.md

 This method is a work in progress, so expect these instruction to be incomplete, I am jotting them down before I forget what I did.

 First take the new ST-Link clone and plug it in to one of your USB ports.
+[These little boards](http://www.ebay.com/itm/ST-Link-V2-Shell-STM8-STM32-Emulator-Download-Programmer-Debugger-Random-Color-/371295635365?pt=LH_DefaultDomain_2&hash=item5672f1c7a5) are very cheap, possibly even cheaper than a usb serial adapter.

 Look in DMESG and you should see something like this...